No Off-Season: Managing Allergies Year-Round in Florida

 - Under sinks and around windows

-- Anywhere with water damage or poor ventilation
+- Anywhere with past water damage or poor ventilation

-Dust mites—microscopic creatures that feed on dead skin cells—thrive in warm, humid environments.
+Dust mites—microscopic creatures that feed on shed skin cells—thrive in warm, humid environments.
 Florida homes are paradise for them.
 They live in:

 - Bedding and pillows